celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Staking Requirements

-Celo uses a [proof-of-stake](../celo-codebase/protocol/proof-of-stake) consensus mechanism, which requires Validators to have locked Celo Gold to participate in block production.
-The current requirement is 10,000 cGLD to register a Validator, and 10,000 cGLD _per member validator_ to register a Validator Group.
+Celo uses a [proof-of-stake](../celo-codebase/protocol/proof-of-stake) consensus mechanism, which requires Validators to have locked CELO to participate in block production.
+The current requirement is 10,000 CELO to register a Validator, and 10,000 CELO _per member validator_ to register a Validator Group.

-Participating in the Baklava testnet requires testnet units of Celo Gold, which can only be used in the Baklava testnet.
-You can request a distribution of testnet Celo Gold by filling out [the faucet request form](https://forms.gle/JTYkMAJWTAUQp1sv9).
+Participating in the Baklava testnet requires testnet units of CELO, which can only be used in the Baklava testnet.
+You can request a distribution of testnet CELO by filling out [the faucet request form](https://forms.gle/JTYkMAJWTAUQp1sv9).
 If you need any help getting started, please join the discussion on [Discord](https://discord.gg/6yWMkgM) or email community@celo.org.

 Fauceted funds will come as two `ReleaseGold` contracts.
 At a high level, `ReleaseGold` holds a balance for scheduled release, while allowing the held balance to be used for certain actions such as validating and voting, depending on the configuration of the contract.
 [Read more about `ReleaseGold`.](../celo-gold-holder-guide/release-gold.md)